Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Entrepreneurship and Family Enterprise

-Singapore – Mar-Apr 2024 (P4) – Jason Davis, Associate Professor of Entrepreneurship and Family Enterprise INSEAD
+Singapore, August – October 2024, Jason Davis, Associate Professor of Entrepreneurship and Family Enterprise

 We are living in an era of digital disruption.
 Companies like Amazon, Airbnb, Bytedance, and Uber and are upending traditional industries like retail, hotels, video, and taxis and creating new opportunities for value creation and investment.
 Capitalizing on these opportunities involves creating new ventures or corporate ventures that leverage digital technologies to create and exploit new markets.
 This process is called Digital Entrepreneurship (DE).